 So it seems to be the eternal verities that Appleyard is hankering after; these are supposed to be embodied in our 'culture', which he insists is wider than science and is in grave danger of being subsumed by science.
 But, as he acknowledges, culture 'is [in] some ways a disastrous word in that it tends towards a fatal vagueness in use'.
 It is indeed this vagueness which, in the end, renders Appleyard's argument nugatory for me.

 It is perhaps significant that Russell, whom Appleyard execrates, was a model writer of English prose; you may disagree with him, but at least you know exactly what he means.
-Appleyard's chosen heroes, Wittgenstein and Kierkegaard, I find considerably more difficult to read - particularly Kierkegaard.
-This may indicate a temperamental difference between Appleyard and me, but, whatever the reason, I have to say that I find his book wrong-headed, in much the way that I find Anthony O'Hear's book After Progress wrong-headed.
-Both authors make some valid points, and both make criticisms of modern society that it's hard to disagree with; but I'm temperamentally out of tune with their conclusions.
+Appleyard's chosen heroes, Wittgenstein and Kierkegaard, I find considerably more difficult to read—particularly Kierkegaard.
+This may indicate a temperamental difference, I suppose, but I find his book wrong-headed, in much the way that I find Anthony O'Hear's book After Progress wrong-headed.
+Both authors make some valid points, and both make criticisms of modern society that it's hard to disagree with; but I'm out of tune with their conclusions.
 Perhaps science will in the end destroy us, but meanwhile it's immensely exciting intellectually and I wouldn't wish to go back to the pre-scientific world of the Middle Ages, even if that were possible.
 Yet this seems to be what Appleyard wants us to do.